-- A technology Summary;
+- A Project summary;

-- A description of the technology's impact;
+- A description of the Project's impact;

 - Proposed project goals;

 - Any key graphics (illustrations, charts and/or tables);

-- The project's key idea/takeaway;
+- The Project's key idea/takeaway;

-- Project title, Prime Recipient, Principal Investigator, and Key Participant information;
+- Project title, Prime Recipient, Principle Director/Principal Investigator, and Key Participants information; and

-and

-- Requested EERE funds and proposed applicant cost share.
+- Requested EERE funds and proposed Applicant cost share.

-7. SUBAWARD BUDGET JUSTIFICATION (EERE159)
+7. SUBAWARD BUDGET JUSTIFICATION (EERE 159)

-Applicants must provide a separate budget justification, EERE 159 (i.e., budget justification for each budget year and a cumulative budget) for each subawardee that is expected to perform work estimated to be more than \$250,000 or 25 percent of the total work effort (whichever is less).
+Applicants must provide a separate budget justification, EERE 159 that includes a budget for each budget year as well as a cumulative budget, for each subawardee that is expected to perform work estimated to be more than \$250,000 or 25 percent of the total work effort (whichever is less).
 The budget justification must include the same justification information described in the "Budget Justification" section, above.
-Save each subaward budget justification in a single PDF file using the following convention for the title
+Save each subaward budget justification in a single PDF file using the following convention for the title "ControlNumber LeadOrganization Subawardee Budget Justification".

-"ControlNumber\LeadOrganization\Subawardee\Budget\Justification".